Endometrial cancer at a glance

 Symptoms that are more common in the later stages of the disease include pelvic pain, unexplained weight loss, painful sex and the feeling of a mass (tumor) in the pelvic area.

-If endometrial cancer is suspected, a doctor will perform a transvaginal ultrasound (an ultrasound performed internally through the vagina) or hysteroscopy (a thin, lighted tube inserted through the vagina) to view the pelvic region.
+If endometrial cancer is suspected, a doctor will perform a transvaginal ultrasound (an ultrasound performed internally through the vagina) or hysteroscopy (a thin, lighted tube with camera inserted through the vagina) to view the pelvic region.
 A biopsy will then be performed on tissue from the endometrium to confirm whether cancer cells are present.

-Endometrial cancer treatments
+Endometrial cancer treatment

 The most common way to treat endometrial cancer is to perform a total hysterectomy by removing a woman’s uterus and cervix.
 This may be paired with a bilateral salpingo-oophorectomy, which removes the ovaries and fallopian tubes.
 A total hysterectomy will make it impossible for a woman to have children in the future, so if fertility is a concern the patient should consult with a fertility preservation doctor before undergoing this procedure.